-At the suggestion of the NCC, the SA Government has assessed the possible existence of cross-subsidies in water supply, using the "Baumol Band" approach (Transparency Statement - Part A, pp. 53-54).
-The Commission notes that the Baumol band is generally broad and may not reveal sufficient information about the major cost differences of serving different customers.
+At the suggestion of the NCC, the SA Government has assessed the possible existence of cross-subsidies in water supply using the "Baumol Band" approach.
+The Commission notes that the Baumol Band is generally broad and may not reveal sufficient information about the major cost differences of serving different customers.